Voxelers/mcthings/README.md

 and may others.
 All the Things share the [Thing API](mcthings/thing.py).

 A [Scene is a list](mcthings/scene.py) of Things built in a specific position.
-Scenes can be shared loading and saving them to a [files](scenes/utils/scene_basic.mct).
+Scenes can be shared loading and saving them to [files](scenes/utils/scene_basic.mct).
+Scenes can be also saved as Schematics and converted with [Mineways](http://www.realtimerendering.com/erich/minecraft/public/mineways/) to be used for [3D rendering and printing](https://twitter.com/acstw/status/1262944914234540032).
 You [can share scenes adding them here](scenes).
 [This one](scenes/utils/scene_basic.py) includes a river, a house in each side of the river and a bridge for crossing the river.